aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 First step is to create a OAuth App in GitHub:

 1. Go to GitHub -> Settings -> Developer Settings, and click "New OAuth App".
-2. Fill in application name, description and homepage URL.
+2. Fill in an application name, a description and a homepage URL (for this sample you can just enter any random URL)
 3. Authorization callback URL is the url GitHub will redirect you to after authentication.
 For now make it `http://localhost:5000/signin-github`.
 4. Click "Register application" and you'll get an application with client ID and secret, you'll need them later when you implement the OAuth flow.